 A restructuring plan does not create a present obligation at the balance sheet date if it is announced after that date, even if it is announced before the financial statements are approved.
-No obligation arises for the sale of an operation until the entity is committed to the sale (that is, there is a binding sale agreement).
+A sale or termination of a business might fall under the definition of a restructuring.
+No obligation arises in respect of restructuring costs associated with the sale of an operation until the entity is committed to the sale (that is, there is a binding sale agreement).

-The provision includes only incremental costs resulting from the restructuring and not those associated with the entity's ongoing activities.
+The provision includes only incremental costs necessarily resulting from the restructuring and not those associated with the entity's ongoing activities.
 Any expected gains on the sale of assets are not considered in measuring a restructuring provision.